The Anesthesia Gas Machine

 Setting fresh gas flow on the Aisys, Avance, and Perseus is different.
 The gas mixer electronically controls flow of all gas and vapor to the patient, and these are displayed on a monitor screen.
 The user sets

-It's an odd way to do it for anesthetists who are used to setting a process variable ("I'll use 2 L nitrous oxide + 2 L oxygen, which will give me 4 L/min FGF at an FIO2 = 0.5") rather than setting the desired outcome and letting the process be taken care of by the machine ("I want a total flow of 4 L/min at an FIO2 of 0.5 in nitrous oxide") .
+It's an odd way to do it for anesthetists who are used to setting a process variable ("I'll use 2 L nitrous oxide + 2 L oxygen, which will give me 4 L/min FGF at an FIO2 = 0.5") rather than setting the desired outcome and letting the process be taken care of by the machine ("I want a total flow of 4 L/min at an FIO2 of 0.5 in nitrous oxide").

-Et Control.
+Et Control .
 Click on the thumbnail, or on the underlined text, to see the larger version.

 Electronic control of gas mix and fresh gas flow allows "Et Control" (in the GE Aisys CS2).
-Et control automatically adjusts fresh gas flow and proportions to maintain EtO2 and EtAA targets: Set the desired outcome (patient's end tidal oxygen & agent) and gas flows and concentrations are manipulated by the machine to produce the desired outcome quickly, and without further user intervention.
+Et control automatically adjusts fresh gas flow and dialed anesthetic agent (AA) to maintain expired oxygen (EtO2) and agent (EtAA) targets.
+The user sets the desired outcome (patient's end tidal oxygen & agent); the process of getting there (changing gas flows and agent concentration) is manipulated by the machine to produce the desired outcome quickly, and without further user intervention.
 This has the following advantages:

 Besides the flowmeters which deliver gas to the breathing circuit, flowmeters are used in three other ways in the gas machine.

-Safety features - The oxygen flow control knob is touch-coded.
+Safety features - The oxygen flow control knob (if present) is touch-coded.
 If a gas has two glass flowtubes, they are connected in series.
 All gas flows first through fine, then through coarse flowtubes, controlled by a single flow-control knob.
 It is customary in the US for the oxygen flow tube to be on the right of the others, on the left in the UK.
 In either case, oxygen always enters the common manifold downstream of other gases.

 Care of flowmeters with glass flowtubes includes ensuring that: